-The historic Town Hall (housed in an old school house) is located at the geographic center of the Town, at the intersection of CTH C and Town Hall Road.
+The Schley Town Hall (housed in an old school house) is located at the geographic center of the Town, at the intersection of CTH C and Town Hall Road.
 The Town does not provide public sanitary sewer or water services or own or operate any public parkland.
 The County owns and operates the Prairie Dells Scenic Area and Hay Meadow Park, which is near the confluence of Hay Meadow Creek and the Prairie River.
 The Lincoln County Outdoor Recreation Plan recommends the development of a trail to connect Hay Meadow Park with the Scenic Area (with a stop at the old log dam in between).
 The 40-acre Chilsen Forest is located at the southeast corner of CTHs G and C.

 No properties in the Town are listed on the National or State Register of Historic Places.
 However, there are no less than eight cemeteries or Native American burial sites in the Town.
+There is also a 100-year old Estonian Church located off County Hwy J in the north east portion of the town.
 A comprehensive survey of historic or archeological resources has not been conducted.